hexalang/Hexa/docs/reference.md

 }

 switch value {
-	case Red: // NOTE `case Color.Red:` and `case .Red:` are NOT allowed console.log("Red")
+	// NOTE `case Color.Red:` and `case .Red:` are NOT allowed case Red: // Tag is always inferred from the type of `value` console.log("Red")
 		// NOTE assumes `break` at the end of each case by default case Green or Blue: